Sign up to our Newsletter

 Can I Get Into Law School With Other Majors?

 Law school is a different ball game than any undergraduate major, even the most challenging ones.
-Law schools also always prioritize your GPA over your major, and will actually appreciate if you have experience in multiple disciplines.
+Law schools also always prioritize your GPA over your major, and will actually appreciate it if you have experience in multiple disciplines.

 So, rather than just pursuing a major simply because you think it’ll look best on your application, pursue a major you are genuinely passionate about.
 You should also take electives in different disciplines to explore your interests and expand your skill set!